Cowrie

 Some species in the family Ovulidae are also often referred to as cowries.
-In the British Isles the local Trivia species (family Triviidae, species Trivia monacha and Trivia arctica) are sometimes called cowries.
-The Ovulidae and the Triviidae are other families within Cypraeoidea, the superfamily of cowries and their close relatives.
+In the British Isles, the local Trivia species (family Triviidae, species Trivia monacha and Trivia arctica) are sometimes called cowries.
+The Ovulidae and the Triviidae are other families within the Cypraeoidea, the superfamily of cowries and their close relatives.

 Etymology

-The word cowrie comes from Hindi कौडि (kaudi), which is itself derived from Sanskrit कपर्द (kaparda).
+The word "cowrie" comes from Hindi कौडि (kaudi), which is itself derived from Sanskrit कपर्द (kaparda).

-The term porcelain derives from the old Italian term for the cowrie shell (porcellana) due to their similar appearance.
+The term "porcelain" derives from the old Italian term for the cowrie shell (porcellana) due to their similar appearance.